COLLECTION OF CHESS KOANS | ALEXANDER SOKOLOVSolo Exhibition | LUCH Gallery

 – 11 August, 2024

 The artist believes that this phenomenon includes all previous and future changes to the rules of chess game and requires a new logic of thinking, close to the Buddhist koan*.
-The goal of the game is to go beyond the previously preset of options and move from a rational to a more intuitive point of view.
+The goal of the game is to go beyond the predetermined preset of options and move from a rational to a more intuitive point of view.

 Following this idea, the artist creates the first collection of Anarchy Chess tasks, where the tasks are presented not in the form of a book, but in the form of canvases and objects.
 A special approach is required to solve them.